luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 This clearly shows that people in upper classes had a highest chance of survival.
-But how do males and females survivale compares in each classs?
+But how do males and females survival compares in each class?
 We create DataFrames with only males and one with other males to find this out.

 {% highlight ruby %}